skylarweaver/front-end-afa/src/pages/donate.md

   Thank you for supporting our lifechanging work.

-  Private donors cover our overhead operating costs so 100% of your donation will help Alopecians people in need.
+  Private donors cover our overhead operating costs so 100% of your donation will help Alopecians in need.

   Your donation will fund sustainable support group events for people affected by Alopecia,